stillwater-sc/universal-starter/README.md

 # universal-starter
-Super simple repo to get started with using the Universal library
+Super simple repo to get started with the Universal library